thanhvotran/MLforHDRs/README.md

 # MLforHDRs
-This is an introduction for HDR students who are not farmilia with Machine Learning and their application.
+This is an introduction for HDR students unfamiliar with Machine Learning and its common application.

+# Outline of this document.

+1. Working with high-dimensional data with Principle Component Analysis (PCA)